wladmis/xext-rexsec/README.rst

 ALTSecurity or altsec or alternative X11 security module.

-ALTSec (alternative X11 security module) is a realisation of X11 client security isolation for X.org server and EWMH-compilant Window managers.
+ALTSec (alternative X11 security module) is an implementation of X11 client security isolation for X.org server and EWMH-compilant Window managers.
 It aims to be practical and not to be general-purpose, so it is not very flexible.
 It is supposed to just work and requires a zero or a very little configuration.

-It aims to protect only clients X11 resources and does not handle other entities like filesystem access, etc, so for more complete application isolation It should be used in conjunction with other security mechanisms like UID-based separation, AppArmor, SELinux, firejail, etc.
+It aims to protect only clients X11 resources and does not handle other entities like filesystem access, etc. So for more complete application isolation it should be used in conjunction with other security mechanisms like UID-based separation, AppArmor, SELinux, firejail, etc.

 DESIGN